-Participants set up a camera, hit record, read the question and have 2 minutes to respond.
+Participants set up a camera, hit record, read the question and have two minutes to respond.
 By removing the participant’s ability to prepare, the footage produces a series of natural and behavioural nuances within an international cultural context.

-Exposing participants’ choice in a visual manner and practice of participation, along with a series of complex personal, social and political responses.
+The Core Project exposes participants’ choice in a visual manner and practice of participation, along with a series of complex personal, social and political responses.
 The project successfully engages citizens of the world in a global cultural experiment that serves to highlight the diversity and complexity of humanity; opening a door of conversation between individuals from all corners of the earth.

 By exploring the thoughts of a select number of citizens of Earth the project ultimately focuses on personal intervention, engagement and critique of our dominant political and economic issues within our global society, allowing the audience to directly connect with relatable narratives and journeys.